noisesocket/spec/noisesocket.md

 The initiator's first `negotiation_data` field must indicate the initial Noise protocol and what other Noise protocols the initiator can support.
 How this is encoded is up to the application.

 If the responder's first `negotiation_data` field is empty, then the initial protocol was accepted.
-If the field is non-empty, the `negotiation_data` must encode values that distinguish betwen the "explicit rejection", "fallback", and "reinitialization request" cases.
+If the field is non-empty, it must encode values that distinguish betwen the "explicit rejection", "fallback", and "reinitialization request" cases.
 In the first case, the `negotiation_data` must encode an error message.
 In the latter two cases, the `negotiation_data` must encode the Noise protocol the initiator should fallback to or reinitialize with.

 When the initiator receives the first NoiseSocket response message, and for all later handshake messages received by both parties, the only options are silent rejection, explicit rejection, or acceptance.